The Impact of Your Credit Score on Auto Insurance Rates

 Q: Can I get insured with poor credit?

-Most states allow credit-based scoring, though a few restrict or ban it.
-It’s wise to review your state’s laws and understand how insurers operate in your region.
-For details, browse our guide on auto insurance laws by state.
+Most states permit credit-based insurance scoring, though some restrict or ban it.
+Be sure to understand your state’s laws by visiting our auto insurance laws by state guide.

 Explore Smart Comparison Tools